EvernodeXRPL/evernode-sdk/hotpocket/tutorial-basics.md

 # HotPocket basics tutorial

-HotPocket smart contract development involves two areas.
-Developing the smart contract which contains the logic of your application, and developing user-facing client application that interact with the smart contract.
+HotPocket [smart contract](concepts/#smart-contract) development involves two areas.
+Developing the smart contract which contains the logic of your application, and developing the client application that interact with the smart contract as a [user](concepts/#users).
 HotPocket acts as the middleman of bridging your client applications with the smart contract.

 HotPocket runs only on Linux (Ubuntu 20.04) and is capable of using Linux POSIX-compliant applications as smart contracts.
 HotPocket uses [Docker](https://www.docker.com/) to bundle HotPocket and your smart contracts into a runnable Linux environment.
 Therefore, you can carry out your development activities on platforms such as Windows with the help of standard cross-platform programming environments.